w3c/market-data-odrl-profile/discussions/2020-08-19/topics.md

                                         ] ;
             md:contentNature            ...

-    :Pt1    rdf:type                    md:TemporalPermission ;
+    :AT1    rdf:type                    md:TemporalPermission ;
-            md:version                  :P1 , :P2 .
+            md:version                  :A1 , :A2 .

-The "wrapper approach" simply adds a layer on top of the definitions whose sole purpose is to give systems a single, unchanging, identifier.
+The "wrapper approach" simply adds a layer on top of the definitions ("AT1" in this example) whose sole purpose is to give systems a single, unchanging, identifier.

 Are there any arguments against using a wrapper layer?